If you missed the first instalment, you can read it here before enjoying the end of the story.

 I had found my faith inside a chimney after all.

 Before I leave you, I would like to share the inspiration for this story.
-It would be wonderful if I had a url to place right here, but several years ago, I didn't know how important it was to save the websites one found (I certainly do now!).
+It would be wonderful if I had a url to place right here, but alas, I didn't know how important it was to save website links years ago.
 So, I will just have to credit it as someone somewhere stated that there once was an English lady who stopped at an inn on her journey only to discover the boy cleaning her fireplace was in fact her kidnapped son.
 And from that random titbit came this story.

 Until next time, remember that we cannot do anything of ourselves and keep your faith in God.